JungHoonGhae/JungHoonGhae/README.md

   I'm <b>a Frontend web developer from South Korea 🇰🇷</br>
   I'm skilled in WEB interative UI development.🚀<br/>
   I'm familiar with development based on Agile development methodology.<br/>
-  I love react and vue and learning new tech stuff 🙃<br/>
+  I love react and vue and learning new techonogy 🙃<br/>
   I always want to build new stuff so that could make this world a little bit better place than before! <br/>
   If you want to contact me, please leave me a message!<br/><br/>
 </p>